Head Lice 101

 Who Is At Risk For Getting Head Lice?

 While anyone can get head lice, infestations are most common among school-aged (three to twelve years old) children.
 Head lice and lice nits are most often discovered exclusively on the scalp, particularly behind the ears or near the neckline.
-While lice can also be found on eyelashes and eyebrows, this is very uncommon.
+While lice can potentially be found on eyelashes and eyebrows, this is quite uncommon.
 Lice may spread from one person to another by items such as: